General Information about Australia for Visitors - Commerce

 - January 26, Australia Day, commemorating the date of the landing of the "First Fleet" of British convicts, their gaolers, livestock and supplies in Port Jackson (Sydney Harbour) in New South Wales.

-- March/April, Easter: Both Good Friday and Easter Monday are national holidays in Australia.
-However, the multi-cultural nature of Australia (more than 120 nationalities and ethnic origins) means that Easter or Passover maybe celebrated by the Christian, Orthodox and Jewish communities at different times, affecting individual businesses and communities accordingly.
+- March/April, Easter.
+Both Good Friday and Easter Monday are national holidays in Australia.
+However, the multi-cultural nature of Australia, with more than 120 nationalities and ethnic origins, means that Easter or Passover maybe celebrated by the Christian, Orthodox and Jewish communities at different times, affecting individual businesses and communities accordingly.

 - April 25, Anzac Day.
-Originally a commemoration of the sacrifice of Australian and New Zealand troops at Gallipoli in Turkey during WWI, Anzac Day now commemorates the memory of all those servicemen and women who died during war in the service of their country, including in United Nations operations, from the Boer War, WWI, WWII, Japan, Korea, Malaya, Vietnam, Gulf War 1, Somalia, Bosnia, Timor Leste (Easter Timor), the Solomon Islands, Gulf War 2 and Afghanistan.
-Australian personnel, (or a representative family member), who have seen service in these areas, march out on parade after a dawn service at local memorials to the fallen.
+Originally a commemoration of the sacrifice of Australian and New Zealand troops at Gallipoli in Turkey during WWI, Anzac Day now commemorates the memory of all those servicemen and women who died during war in the service of their country, including in United Nations operations.
+After a dawn service at local memorials to the fallen, Australian personnel (or a representative family member), who have seen service, march out on parade in cities, towns and villages around the country.

 - June 9, Queen's Birthday.
-Despite Her Majesty's birthday actually being on April 21, all states with the exception of Western Australia, which takes off a day in late September, officially celebrate her birthday on June 9th.
+Despite Her Majesty's birthday actually being on April 21, all states officially celebrate her birthday on June 9th, except for Queensland (QLD) where the "Birthday of the Sovereign" is on the first Monday in October, and Western Australia, which takes a day off in late September

 - First Monday in August Bank Holiday.
 Banks are closed in New South Wales and the Australian Capital Territory only.

-- First Tuesday in November - Melbourne Cup Day.
+- November, first Tuesday, Melbourne Cup Day.
 While a public holiday only in Melbourne, the running of the Melbourne Cup, at 3.00pm AEDT, is known as "the race that stops the nation".
 Many businesses will have an unofficial half or full day "jolly" at work, with bosses and employees getting into the spirit of this world class horse race.

 - December 25, Christmas Day